Ukrainian-History/autoBWF/docs/usage.rst

 If the naming convention at your archives is different enough from the above that it cannot be accomodated by modification of the regex, then that will require modifications to the Python codebase.
-If the modifications can be made without significant rewriting, then you may be able to talk the maintainer of the project into making the changes.
-Please create an "issue" on GitHub describing your needs, and let's talk about it!
+If the modifications can be made without significant rewriting, then you may be able to convince the maintainer of the project into making changes to accomodate your needs.
+Please create an "issue" `on GitHub <https://github.com/Ukrainian-History/ autoBWF/issues>`_ that describes your needs (click on the green "New issue" button), and let's talk about it!
+(Please note that anything you write in a GitHub issue is visible to the entire Internet, so don't include anything that you don't want to reveal publically.)
 If you want to make substantial local modifications, feel free to fork the project.

 From operating system metadata